ChristianLG2/Christian_Lira_online_resume/docs/index.md

 title: Christian Lira's Resume
 ---
 # Christian Lira Gonzalez
-Business Analyst studying at Brigham Young University Idaho.
-Able to work in large groups, leadership experince, teacheable and adaptable to new enviroments.
-Experience with some programming languages and data manipulation.

 <div id="webaddress">
 <a href="#">christian.lira.gl@gmail.com </a>
 | <a href="#">lir18001@byui.edu</a>
-| <a href="https://byuidatascience.github.io/development.html">Data Science Program</a>
 | <a href="https://www.linkedin.com/in/christian-lira-6598341b9/">LinkedIn</a>
 | <a href="https://github.com/ChristianLG2">GitHub</a>
 </div>

+Business Analyst studying at Brigham Young University Idaho.
+Able to work in large groups, leadership experince, teacheable and adaptable to new enviroments.
+Experience with some programming languages and data manipulation.

 <!-- https://www.monique.tech/the-art-of-markdown -->